buckleyc/WifiPhisher/README.md

 ### Features

 - **Evil Twin Attack**:
-Creates a rogue access point (AP) mimicking the target network, tricking clients into connecting to it.
+Creates a rogue access point (AP) mimicking the target network, thus tricking clients into connecting to it.

 - **Captive Portal**:
 Victims will be automatically redirected to the Captive Portal page upon connecting to the fake access point.

 - **Advanced deauthentication technique**:
-Supports new adavanced technique for wifi 6 deauthentication like negative tx power constraint, EAPOL-logoff, EAP-Failure, Malformed Handshare message 1, Invalid PMKID, EAPOL Rounds and EAPOL start spamming.
+Supports new advanced techniques for Wi-Fi 6 deauthentication like negative TX power constraint, EAPOL-logoff, EAP-Failure, Malformed Handshare message 1, Invalid PMKID, EAPOL Rounds and EAPOL start spamming.

 - **Automatic Vendor Identification**:
-Support for vendor identification based on SSID name and capturing beacon frame (TO DO).
+Support for vendor identification based upon SSID name and capturing beacon frame (*TO DO*).

 - **Phishing Scenarios**:
-Serves customized phishing pages to capture sensitive information such as login credentials.
+Serves customized phishing pages to capture sensitive information, such as login credentials.

 - **Compact and Portable**:
   Runs on the ESP32, making it lightweight and suitable for hardware testing scenarios.